Frazeysburg, Ohio: Education

 Frazeysburg is located in the Tri-Valley Local School District, with children attending school in Frazeysburg for grade school and schools in Dresden for intermediate and high school.

 The original Frazeysburg High School building was built in the early 1900s, with the sports teams known as the Red Raiders (thus the reason state route 16 in northwest Muskingum County is named Raiders Road).
 The school was renamed Frazeysburg-Nashport High School after the closure of Nashport High School due to the creation of Dillon Lake.
 In 1966, Frazeysburg-Nashport High School merged with Jefferson High School and Adamsville High School to form Tri-Valley High School, which was constructed in Dresden.
 The old high school building in Frazeysburg then served many years as a junior high school for students from Nashport, Frazeysburg, and Dresden.
 It then served as an Intermediate School, containing fifth and sixth graders.
 The old high school was torn down in August 2008, with a time capsule being discovered in the building.

-Local government

-Gerald Howard was elected as the Mayor of the Village.
-Kimberly Baldwin, George R. Haines, Robert Hindel, Matthew Mihalko, II, Terry Swartz and Fred Wolford are members of village council.
-A Board of Trustees of Public Affairs includes Kenneth Jenkins, Dave Ludinich and Carol Cochran Ross of the village.

-Community organizations

-The Frazeysburg Revitalization Association, founded in 1999, is composed of members who seek to revitalize the community through beautification projects, creation and expansion of community venues such as the new Frew Memorial Park and growth of the local economy through the promotion of new businesses into the area.
-The association sponsored the creation of the Frew Memorial Park Board, to oversee the creation of Frew Memorial Park.
-The association has also sponsored the creation of the Frazeysburg Community Center Committee to oversee the transformation of the old Frazeysburg Elementary School into a Community and Business Center.
-The Community Center opened at the beginning of September 2008 and closed in September 2012 due to lack of funds to heat the building.
-The community center contained the Frazeyburg Library - which was an all volunteer effort.